bonadio/tanstack-start-cloudflare-workers/README.md

 5. Add data `npx wrangler d1 execute test-tanstack-start --command "INSERT INTO "customer" VALUES (1,'Customer 1'); INSERT INTO "customer" VALUES (2,'Customer 2');"`
 6. npm run dev
 7. Go to http://localhost:3000/deferred show loading than data
-8. To deploy to cloudflare, edit wrangler.toml and adjust D1 database_id than "npm run deploy"
+8. To deploy to cloudflare "npm run deploy" before you deploy run the above D1 commands with --remote to create the remote database